Zaita/Odin/docs/source/dsra_configuration.md

 :depth: 4
 ```
 ## Foreword
 The Digital Security Risk Assessment (DSRA) is an advanced concept in terms of automating change management.
-The Odin provides an optional DSRA capability where you can offload your risk assessment, control implementation and control validation work to the DSRA as a guide to the delivery team.
+Odin provides an optional DSRA capability where you can offload your risk assessment, control implementation and control validation work to the DSRA as a guide to the delivery team.

 In simple terms, the DSRA calculates the risk using a standardised quantitiative measurement, then provides a Kanban board to the project team for working through control implementation.
 Each control comes with the technology patterns for the organisation, and by implementing the applicable ones, the Kanban board automatically updates the current risk position.

 If you have a mature risk assessment methodology, you might not find this of use.
 But, if you have no risk assessment methodology then the DSRA is an ideal starting point.
 It requires minimal initial configuration and is usable "out of the box".

 ## The Digital Security Risk Assessment
 The Digital Security Risk Assessment (DSRA) is a combination of a security risk assessment and orgainsational patterns for delivery.
-By being a mechanism for the delivery of technology and security patterns, delivery teams are encouraged to engage with the Odin and DSRA as early as possible.
+By being a mechanism for the delivery of technology and security patterns, delivery teams are encouraged to engage with Odin and DSRA as early as possible.

 This is designed to provide an end-to-end approach to security within the concept of delivery.
 Controls are provided to the user with an initial risk impact position at (or before) high-level design.
 The delivery team can then asses what controls, technologies and patterns are appropriate for the deliverable and plan around that.
 The DSRA represents this by introducing gamification and shopping-down risk.